 Then just season to taste, serve, and enjoy!

-Recipe FAQ
+FAQ

 I always choose chuck roast for beef stew.
 When cooked slowly over low heat, the beef becomes super tender and melt-in-your-mouth fantastic!
-Stew Meat also works great, but I always double check with the butcher or read the packaging to find out exactly what cut they’re giving me.
+Stew meat also works great, but I always double check with the butcher or read the packaging to find out exactly what cut they’re giving me.

 If the beef is not fork tender at the end of cooking, cover the stew and simmer.
 Test it every 10-15 minutes until the beef is tender.